geoLAMMPS/geoLAMMPS/doc/src/compute_energy_gran.rst

 boundary work.
 See, for example, Eq.
 1.33 (p.21) of 'Soil Behaviour and Critical State Soil Mechanics' by David Muir Wood (1990).

+At present, this compute is applicable to a subset of granular pairstyles: gran/CM/history; gran/CMD/history; gran/hertz/history/oldstyle;
+gran/HMD/history; gran/hooke/history/oldstyle; and gran/shm/history.

-At present, this compute is applicable to all granular pairstyles and boundary conditions with one exception.
-When rigid walls are present AND they are moving (an unusual combination), *boundary*\ , *volumetric* and *distortional* are not currently calculated.
+This compute is applicable to all boundary conditions with one exception.
+When rigid walls are present
+AND they are moving (an unusual combination), *boundary*\ , *volumetric* and *distortional* are not currently calculated.
 If this capability is needed, the framework and all of the